 A stream with no bridge or obvious rock-hop crossing can be intimidating to the unprepared hiker.
 Just the thought of getting your feet wet and continuing on in soggy boots seems capable of raising blisters.
 Fortunately, most rivers can be easily forded.
 Here’s how:

 Footwear.
 If you know you will be dealing with multiple crossings in a short span, slip into a water shoe.
 Keens (or anything that’s similarly constructed) are ideal, with their closed toe and firm fit.
 Old running shoes also work, though they don’t dry as quickly.
+So, it wouldn’t hurt looking for some good ones at shoe hero.
 If it’s just a crossing or two, walking across in hiking socks (preferably wool) provides a bit of protection to your feet and improves grip.